elman23/elman23.github.io/OverTheWire/bandit.md

 vim bandit14
 ```

-and paste the private key in there;
+and paste the private key in there; then

 ```
 chmod 600 bandit14